manu88/standalonesel4/README.md

 ## Sel4 standalone test
 This repo is a test for building a seL4 rootserver without using the toolchain and other librairies offered by seL4.

-The why and the outcome of this experiment remains - even to the written -  unknown :).
+The why and the outcome of this experiment remains - even to the writter -  unknown :).

 Maybe for science purposes.